AlexNeyman/fw-home-assignment/README.md

 ## Performance

-The way the service worked originally is it reads the file on every request, and seeks for a match line by line.
-This is not efficient, because it has time complexity of O(n), where n is the number of lines in the file.
+The way the service worked originally is it read the file on every request, and sought for a match line by line.
+This is not efficient, because:

+1) Even though that reading a file may be pretty fast with the right combination of OS, filesystem and hardware, it is still not free.
+2) Looking for a match line by line has time complexity of O(N), where N is the number of lines in the file.

-A time-efficient approach is to read the file on startup and populate a lookup-efficient data structure by of all existing flights.
+A time-efficient approach is to read the file on startup and populate some lookup-efficient data structure with all existing flights.

 The first idea was to use a set, where a row from the file becomes its item.
 A simple concatenation of all four flight parameters gives us around 1.1 MB for 12k (test file) flights.
 We can improve it a bit by hashing the resulting string and taking only a part of the hash.
 If we use 8 hash chars per flight, our 12k flights will cost us around 900 KB of